keliankaz/academic-profile/index.md

 ![Utah](assets/img/utah_mollys_castle.jpg){:class="img-responsive"}

 Do faults smooth with cummulative displacement?
-In <a href="https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2018JB015638">__this study__</a>, we leveraged a natural laboratory to characterize the topography of over one hundred individual slip surfaces.
+In <a href="https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2018JB015638">__this study__</a>, we leveraged faults in the San Rafael Desert as a natural laboratory to test this question.
+We measured the roughness of over a hundred slip surfaces using high resolution laser scanners.
 Our study provides clear evidence for smoothing of fault slip surfaces with cummulative offset.

 <!-- -----